exposit/katamoiran/_posts/2017-07-16-pythia-pythy-overview.md

 <!--more-->

-Pythy is divided into two "sections"; Sentence Generation and Seed Generation.
+Pythy is divided into two "sections", one for "sentences" and one for "seeds".

 If you click on a source in the sentence section, it will echo a sentence built from the source into your play log.